Ficool

 "…Well, damn."

-Most minor house nobles only spent around a thousand gold standards every four months.
+Most minor house nobles only spent around a thousand gold every four months.

 "…I need another drink."